nimicent/watson-beat/README.md

 Now go look in that output folder you specified in your command?
 See a bunch of files?!!

 Step Seven: You now have a song from Watson.
-Open the audio editor per your operating system or Soundation!
+Open the audio editor per your operating system or Soundtrap / Soundation!
 --------------
 You should have a slew of files like this now.